-In 2014, the Government agreed not to introduce the Serious Crime Bill.
+In 2014, the Government agreed not to introduce a parenting law within the Serious Crime Bill.
 This could have criminalised parents for raising children according to their religious beliefs.

 It was to include a law carrying a maximum prison sentence of ten years for anyone who deliberately harmed a child’s “physical, intellectual, emotional, social or behavioural development”.
 Children’s groups claimed it was needed to protect children, but social workers already had the power to intervene under civil law if a child was being subjected to emotional neglect.

 Responding to our campaign, in June 2014, Criminal Justice Minister Damian Green wrote to the Institute to say that the Serious Crime Bill would not criminalise parents who taught their children biblical principles.

 In the end, the Bill simply modernised the language of the existing child cruelty offence to use the term ‘psychological suffering’ – without widening its remit.